 Thinking Lab on Sustainable Growth

-Vanta-Vasiliki Kyriakou is a PhD candidate in the Democritus University.
+Vanta-Vasiliki Kyriakou is a Researcher specialised in the Energy sector at the Democritus University of Thrace.
 Since 2015 she participates in the “Europe Growth Initiative” under the Humboldt-Viadrina Governance Platform.
 Vanta-Vasiliki gained her experience working on research projects at Aristotle University (AUTH) and for the municipality of Thessaloniki.
 She has received a diploma in Architecture from the Polytechnic School of Aristotle University of Thessaloniki and holds an MSc in "Environmental Planning" and an MSc in "Renewable Energy".

 The Interconnection of Greek islands: Another Perspective on the EU’s Security of Energy Supply and Economic GrowthHow Greece's tremendous natural resources could contribute to foster clean energy on a European level